The DALI Alliance has launched DALI+, a new brand that denotes DALI over wireless and IP-based networks.

 In combination with a wireless carrier, DALI+ enables true wireless DALI, without any need to translate between protocols.
 Where access to DALI wired subnets or luminaires is required from the DALI+ wireless network, the new specification also supports bridges.

-“Following the publication of our Wireless to DALI Gateway specifications last month, the introduction of DALI+ ushers in a new era of seamless, industry-standardized lighting control,” says Paul Drosihn, general manager of the DALI Alliance.
+“Following the publication of our Wireless to DALI Gateway specifications last month, the introduction of DALI+ ushers in a new era of seamless, industry-standardised lighting control,” says Paul Drosihn, general manager of the DALI Alliance.
 “DALI+ extends choice, flexibility and creative freedom for lighting designers and specifiers by supporting the development of wired, wireless and IP-based systems, using DALI throughout.”

 DALI+ enables lighting solutions that can easily scale to building-wide networks, or even across multiple buildings, by using new addressing features.
 The implementation of IP-based networks in commercial buildings allows IT systems and building automation services, including lighting control, to operate on a common platform, with features such as end-to-end security, unlimited scalability, and easy connectivity to other applications.